wahlstedt/codebook/README.md

 A simple-to-use tool to generate pages you print out to play a fun cooperative wordgame.

 ## How to use
-- Download the html file either with git or use the [zip link](https://github.com/wahlstedt/codebook/archive/refs/heads/master.zip).
+Use it [online](http://wahlstedt.github.io/codebook/), or locally by downloading via git or the [zip file](https://github.com/wahlstedt/codebook/archive/refs/heads/master.zip).

-- Open the html file in a browser, either your local copy or the one [online](http://wahlstedt.github.io/codebook/).
-- Drag a textfile with words onto the page.
-Use one of the [included wordlists](https://github.com/wahlstedt/codebook/tree/master/wordlists) or your own.
+Once open in a browser you select which wordlist you want to use from the dropdown menu, or drag local textfiles with words onto the page.
+Use one of the [included wordlists](https://githubcom/wahlstedt/codebook/tree/master/wordlists) or create your own.

 - Adjust the options to set the style and number of games to generate.
 - Print the pages from your browser, or save them as a pdf.
 - Play the game with friends!